Your Sessions and Q&A

 Our private 1 on 1 sessions are held in the comfort of your own home, where your dog (and you!) can feel most at ease.

-Follow Up Appointments & Maintenance - 45 min - $80
+Massage Follow Up & Maintenance - 45 min - $90 (Add Red Light $20)

 Follow up and maintenance appointments can be scheduled in at recommended intervals which suit you.
 Some conditions may require weekly visits which can then be moved to fortnightly or even monthly maintenance treatments.
 Your dog is always re-assessed at the beginning of every maintenance appointment to ensure continuity of care.